-The Division of Health Care Quality recently completed a survey of responsible party satisfaction with the personal care, services and environment for residents in nursing homes across Massachusetts .
-We are pleased to bring the 2007 results and comparisons with the 2005 results to consumers and providers as they evaluate the quality of services of Medicare and Medicaid certified facilities.
-The survey measured the satisfaction of a daughter, son, spouse or other responsible party with a nursing home's staff and administration, physical aspects of the home, activities provided to residents, personal care, food and meals and residents' personal rights.
-These six measures are called domains.
-Additionally, the survey measured overall satisfaction and satisfaction that residents' needs are met.
+The Division of Health Care Quality recently completed the second survey of responsible party satisfaction with the personal care, services and environment for residents in nursing homes across Massachusetts.
+We are pleased to bring the 2007 results and comparisons with the 2005 results to consumers and providers as they evaluate the quality of services in Medicare and Medicaid certified facilities.
+The survey measures the satisfaction of a daughter, son, spouse or other responsible party with six domains: a nursing home's staff and administration, physical aspects of the home, activities provided to residents, personal care, food and meals and residents' personal rights.
+Additionally, the survey measures overall satisfaction and satisfaction that residents' needs are met.
 A new question was added in 2007 asking whether responsible parties would recommend this nursing home to a friend or family member.
 A full report on the survey and results can be found at the Executive Summary Report.

-The survey asked a total of 53 questions.
-Respondents rated their satisfaction on a scale of 1-5, with 1 = very dissatisfied; 2 = dissatisfied; 3 = neither satisfied nor dissatisfied; 4 = satisfied; and 5 = very satisfied.
+The survey asked a total of 54 questions.
+Respondents rated their satisfaction on a scale of 1-5, with 1 = very dissatisfied; 2 = dissatisfied; 3 = neither satisfied; nor dissatisfied; 4 = satisfied; and 5 = very satisfied.
 The new question requires a yes or no reply.
-This site displays the average domain scores for each facility that agreed to participate in the survey.
+This site displays the average domain score for all facility with statistically significant response rates.
 In addition, statewide averages are displayed for each domain.

 In 2007, participation by nursing homes was made mandatory.
 As a result, 100% of the 439 eligible facilities in the State did participate.
-Surveys were first mailed in May, 2005 and responses through August, 2005 are represented in the results.
+Surveys were first mailed in January, 2007 and responses through early April, 2007 are represented in the results.
 A total of 20,883 surveys were returned giving a response rate of 61%.
 The response rate in 2005 was 64%.
 A little over half of the respondents report that their resident had been in the facility for more than two years.
-Most visited at least once a week, usually during the day.
+Most respondents visited at least once a week, usually during the day.
 They are listed under Other Facilities.
 Almost two thirds are female.
 The majority are between the ages of 50-69 years old.
 The demographics remained the same in 2007.

 About the Results